noqqe/noqqe.de/content/post/wenn-etwas-gross-wird-und-du-merkst-du-hast-gefailed.md

 anmeldet.
 Schon garnicht jemand der nicht in unserer Zeitzone wohnt (und kein Bot ist).

-{% blockquote Koushik Nandy, http://blog.codez.in/php5-time-zone-solution/web-development/2010/07/09 blog.codez.in %}
-Time zone settings are normally not the first thing you think of when working on a web project with PHP
+> Time zone settings are normally not the first thing you think of when
-{% endblockquote %}
+> working on a web project with PHP

 Was tun?
 Auch wenn ich mir sicher bin dass die registrierten User da nicht auf Dauer aktiv sein werden, hatt mich das trotzdem genervt.
 Was ist wenn ich mal in